nfriend/website-3.0-docker/README.md

 - That the flash briefing `.json` files have been updated
   - https://nathanfriend.io/flash-briefings/fortune-cookie.json
   - https://nathanfriend.io/flash-briefings/oddly-specific-fortunes.json
+  - _Note: I haven't gotten around to re-implementing these since refactoring this project to auto-deploy using GitLab pipelines_

 ## Notes to self on developing